-How can I rebuild my gut health?
+How can I support my gut health?

 There are many signs and symptoms associated with an unhappy gut.
-One of the most obvious and common is a change in bowel habits (constipation or diarrhoea) that affects the frequency, colour, and/or texture of your stool.
+One of the most obvious and common is a change in bowel habits that affects the frequency, colour, and/or texture of your stool.
 This may be accompanied by other symptoms of digestive discomfort such as bloating, excessive flatulence, or abdominal pain.

-Fortunately, your gut is a cooperative organ, and it often simple changes in your diet and lifestyle can often restore gut health naturally.
+Fortunately, your gut is a cooperative organ, and often simple changes in your diet and lifestyle can often restore gut health naturally.

 Before we go any further, we’d always recommend booking a doctor’s appointment if you notice any sudden changes in your bowel movements, are experiencing severe abdominal pain, or if there is blood in your stool.

 There are many areas of your lifestyle that can impact your gut health.
 Here are some of the most important to consider:

 It’s a common misconception that, to nourish your gut, you have to take things out of your diet.
 In fact, it’s nearly the polar opposite.
 When you cut foods out of your diet, you run the risk of depriving your gut bacteria of sustenance, namely prebiotics.